Quilting Tools Include Tobacco for Pouncing

 A few ways to improve your quarter inch seam skills is to approach any quilt block using the unit method to piece...stitch small pieces into larger groups one square or strip at a time.

-Again, we make it easy with our Free Design Wall Mini Book that shows just how simple it is to build a quilt design wall frame.
+Again, we make it easy with our free design wall mini book that shows just how simple it is to build a quilt design wall frame on which to lay out your quilt as you make your quilt .

 I classify it with other essential quilting tools as it allows you to preview your entire quilt as you progress.